 2. Michael Keaton // Batman (1989)

-In 2015, Keaton reflected on the time comic book fans the world over hated his guts, saying that “I heard about the outrage, and I couldn’t get it.
+In 2015, Keaton—who will reprise his superhero role in The Flash—reflected on the time comic book fans the world over hated his guts, saying that “I heard about the outrage, and I couldn’t get it.
 I didn’t understand why it was such a big deal.
 It made me feel bad that it was even in question.”
-But Keaton was in good company; the Star article also mentioned that some fans disliked "the casting of Jack Nicholson as the Joker, a pathologically evil Batman archenemy.
-Mr. Nicholson, it seems, is guilty of having a sense of humor."
+But Keaton was in good company; the Star article also mentioned that some fans disliked “the casting of Jack Nicholson as the Joker, a pathologically evil Batman archenemy.
+Mr. Nicholson, it seems, is guilty of having a sense of humor.”

 3. Jennifer Lawrence // The Hunger Games (2012)

-The biggest complaint against Jennifer Lawrence being cast as The Hunger Games' heroine Katniss Everdeen?
-She wasn't skinny enough.
-Because the character comes from the impoverished District 12, Katniss—some argued—should be stick-thin.
+The biggest complaint against Jennifer Lawrence being cast as Katniss Everdeen, heroine of The Hunger Games?
+She wasn’t skinny enough.
+Because the character comes from the impoverished District 12, Katniss, some argued, should be stick-thin.
 Her hair color was also a point of contention, with some fans dismissing the Oscar-winning actress as a “beach bunny blonde” with “chubby cheeks.”
-In an interview with Teen Vogue, Lawrence said she understood the casting backlash: "The cool thing about Katniss is that every fan has such a personal relationship with her, and they understand and know her in a singular way.
-I'm a massive fan too, so I get it."
-The Hunger Games franchise went on to earn close to $3 billion globally.
+In an interview with Teen Vogue, Lawrence said she understood the casting backlash: “The cool thing about Katniss is that every fan has such a personal relationship with her, and they understand and know her in a singular way.
+I’m a massive fan too, so I get it.”
+The Hunger Games franchise went on to earn close to $3 billion globally—with a prequel on the way.

 4. Daniel Craig // Casino Royale (2006)